 Our success, competitive position and future revenues will depend in part on our ability and the abilities of our licensors to obtain and maintain patent protection for our products, methods, processes and other technologies, to preserve our trade secrets, to prevent third parties from infringing on our proprietary rights and to operate without infringing the proprietary rights of third parties.
-We have filed U.S. and PCT patent applications for anti-Akt compounds, including RX-0201, anti-HIF compounds, including RX-0047.
+We have filed U.S. and PCT patent applications for anti-Akt compounds, including RX-0201, and anti-HIF compounds, including RX-0047.
+In November 2006, we were granted a U.S. patent for our anti-Akt compounds, including RX-0201.
+The patent covers the nucleotide sequences of the anti-sense compounds that target and inhibit the expression of Akt in human tissues or cells.
+The patent also covers the method of using the compounds to induce cytotoxicity in cancer cells.
 We have also filed three U.S. provisional patent applications for new anti-cancer quinazoline compounds, new anti-cancer nucleoside products and a drug target, cenexin, a polo-box binding protein.
 In December 2004, we also filed two Korean patent applications for new anti-cancer piperazine compounds.
 Through our licensing agreement with Revaax Pharmaceuticals LLC, we hold exclusive rights to five patents and 14 patent applications, with respect to certain chemical structures related to antibiotics, but without antibiotic efficacy.
 However, we cannot predict:

-- the degree and range of protection any patents will afford us against competitors, including whether third parties will find ways to invalidate or otherwise circumvent our licensed patents; - · if and when patents will issue; - whether or not others will obtain patents claiming aspects similar to those covered by our licensed patents and patent applications; or - · whether we will need to initiate litigation or administrative proceedings which may be costly whether we win or lose.
+- the degree and range of protection any patents will afford us against competitors, including whether third parties will find ways to invalidate or otherwise circumvent our licensed patents; - · if and when patents will issue; - whether or not others will obtain patents claiming aspects similar to those covered by our licensed patents and patent applications; or - whether we will need to initiate litigation or administrative proceedings which may be costly whether we win or lose.

 Our success also depends upon the skills, knowledge and experience of our scientific and technical personnel, our consultants and advisors as well as our licensors and contractors.
 To help protect our proprietary know-how and our inventions for which patents may be unobtainable or difficult to obtain, we rely on trade secret protection and confidentiality agreements.
-To this end, we require all employees to enter into agreements that prohibit the disclosure of confidential information and, where applicable, require disclosure and assignment to us of the ideas, developments, discoveries and inventions important to our business.
+To this end, we require all employees to enter into agreements that prohibit the disclosure of confidential information and, where applicable, require disclosure and assignment to u s o f the ideas, developments, discoveries and inventions important to our business.
 These agreements may not provide adequate protection for our trade secrets, know-how or other proprietary information in the event of any unauthorized use or disclosure or the lawful development by others of such information.
-If any of our trade secrets, know-how or other proprietary rights would be significantly impaired and our business and competitive position would suffer.
+If any of our trade secrets, know-how or other proprietary information is disclosed, the value of our trade secrets, know-how and other proprietary rights would be significantly impaired and our business and competitive position would suffer.